armutcom/iterable-client-dotnet/README.md

 All API requests must be accompanied by a api key.
 You need to register then create an api key from [iterable.com Integrations](https://app.iterable.com/settings/apiKeys)

-Because of armut.com is already using iterable, armut.com will keep the Armut.Iterable.Client and Armut.Iterable.Client.Extension project up to date and maintain it.
+Because of armut.com is already using iterable, armut.com will keep this client library up to date and maintain it.

 ## Supported Platforms